Meetings

 The club has adopted Les Hicks Jr. Park at 3650 Oakridge Dr. in Sparks.
 We will be cleaning and performing maintenance tasks under the direction of Sparks Park and Rec.
 Department personnel. (check Calendar)

-This contest provides an opportunity for competitive speaking among students on a subject of vital interest to the contestants, as well as the American people as a whole.
-The contest also stimulates self-expression and independent thinking and considers the means at our disposal of meeting present and future world problems.
+This contest provides an opportunity for competitive speaking among students on a subject of vital interest.
+The 2026 topic is "Global Warming vs. Climate Change, Provide your thoughts".
+The contest also stimulates self-expression and independent thinking, and considers the means at our disposal for meeting present and future world problems.
+Contestants compete at the Club, Zone, Region, and District Levels, and the winner receives a $5,000 college scholarship.

 Lions Clubs International News